 Oh man!
 We really wish we had found this walk earlier in our stay!

-It is lined with really nice guesthouses, restaurants, cafes, rice paddies, art galleries and we don’t even know what else – we just absolutely loved this walk!
+It is lined with really nice guesthouses, restaurants, cafes, rice paddies, art galleries and we don’t even know what else.
+We just absolutely loved this walk!

-What To Do In The Outskirts
+The Top 5 Things To Do In The Outskirts Of Ubud

 Just the drive itself was magical.